 In August of 2011 I invented the Texas Chrysotype out of necessity.
 I did not want "blushing" chrysotypes -- prints made from a mixture of gold and palladium -- I wanted pure gold photographic prints.
 The only viable option for a high quality chrysotype was to reproduce Robert Hunt's formula from the 1850s.
 Hunt included that chrysotype in his Manual of Photography.
 He described (on pages 54 et seq. in the 4th Edition of that book) printing out a faint image on paper coated with ammonium ferric citrate.
 He then developed out that faint image with a wash of gold solution which he described as having the color of sherry.
 With gold running at about $45 a gram, the price of developing out was too high for my budget.
 I moved on

-After discarding the "New" chrysotype for what I perceived to be a failed derivative formula, I resolved to invent a genuinely new way to print in gold.
+In sum, there was no satisfactory process for printing true photographic images in pure gold.
+I resolved to invent a genuinely new way to print in gold.
 One that would actually work.
 After all, Sullivan had been looking for a palladium print out process; gold was an afterthought.
 Knowing as I did that on exposure to UV light, a chemical reaction occurs in which the oxalate converts the ferric iron to ferrous iron, I grasped that if I were to "prep" ammonium ferric oxalate, I could convert some but not all of the iron to its ferrous state and thereby push it to a critical mass in which the noble metal salt -- gold chloride, palladium chloride, rhodium chloride and any of the others -- would begin to reduce to its elemental (and image-forming) state immediately on exposure to UV light.
 I decided that the chemical process was not a simultaneous transformation of the chemicals involved, but a step-by-step process: first the oxalic acid in in the ammonium ferric oxalate converted ferric iron to ferrous iron, which then fell into the paper fibers.
 Then when the ferrous iron reached critical mass, the metal salt -- gold chloride, in this case -- was reduced by the chemical release of the chlorine in the presence of that ferrous iron, and the gold would drop into the fibers of the paper.
 Intuiting how the chemical reactions actually occur, I was able to solve the longstanding problem of printing a continuous tone, grainless, gray scale photographic image in pure gold with a full and normal tonal range (D-Range) -- the Chrysotype Perfected.

 I was correct in my surmision.
 That Chrysotype Supreme images print out with no hydration and no concern for relative humidity was a bonus.
 I presented the process to the Austin Alternative Photography Group on January 22, 2012, after my submission to the US Patent office was confirmed.
 In March 2012, View Camera magazine published my article on the long-awaited chrysotype process that delivers exquisite images without the addition of palladium -- draperies that are not pink and blushing, but that are pure gold and glow.
 In October of 2013 I presented the Texas Chrysotype in person at the APIS in Santa Fe, New Mexico.
 Then in July of 2014, I printed the largest gold print, an image of the Alamo: 40 inches by 53 inches.
 The sheer size made it impossible to print out on hydrated paper.
 The image is red because I wanted it to have a vivid presence on display; to make a chrysotype print out red with no hydration, I applied twice as much magic iron (ammonium ferric ferrous oxalate) as would have been normal.
 I had experimented with exactly that approach on a whole plate (6.5"x8.5") contact print from the original negative.
 The extra moisture and double volume of ferrous iron combined to drop the gold at just the right angle to refract light as red.
 Schiller wrote, Wahrheit ist Feuer und Wahrheit reden heißt leuchten und brennen.
 My prints burn with the golden truth of their purity and do not blush pink with the shame of deception.